ice4prince/Cmai/README.md

   --run_rf              skip generating msa and running RoseTTAFold.
 Default is False --skip_preprocess     skip preprocess of antigen_embedding.
 Default is False --skip_extract        skip extracting NPY for antigen embedding.
-Default is False --runEmbed            only run antigen embedding.
-Default is False --runBind             only run binding or comparing.
-Default is False --skip_check          skip check and preprocess of input data, only use when it has been done before.
+Default is False --runEmbed            only run antigen embedding including moving.
 Default is
                         False
+  --runBind             only run binding or comparing.
+Default is False --skip_check          skip check and preprocess of input data, only use when it
-  --species             match the species of background BCR to the target BCR.
-NOTE: the species MUST BE specified and
+                        has been done before.
+Default is False --move                Only run moving npy files to pre_dir.
+Usually moving is included in the runEmbed so default is False --species             match the species of background BCR to the target BCR.
-                        unique in the target BCR input.
+                        NOTE: the species MUST BE specified and unique in the target BCR input.
   --verbose             Enable verbose output, default is False.
 ```